professorfabio/CMU-StarterProject/README.md

 $ python3 thermometer_client.py

 $ python3 led_client.py 1 red  --or-- $ python3 led_client.py 0 red (turn on and off, respectively.
 Just examples)

+(If necessary, edit the const.py file with the IP address of the gRPC server -- server-2)

 ## Overall structure of the system